mwezn/D3/README.md

-Here's some experiments I done with the cool Javascript D3.js library.
+Here's some different uses of the Javascript D3.js library.
 It offers the ability for users to draw all kinds of charts & graphs.